IB's Academic Integrity Policy - for All Stakeholders

 Recording/Reporting:

-This policy will be revisited at least every three years and revised when necessary by the school's pedagogical leadership team and the School Based Management Team.
-It is widely communicated through our website and our teachers.
+This policy will be revisited at least every five years and revised when necessary by the school's pedagogical leadership team.
+Faculty are provided a comment period and it is also presented for comment to the CHS School Based Management Team.
+It is widely communicated through our website, student planners, and via our teachers.

-English is the language of delivery for the diploma program at City Honors School.
+English is the language of delivery for the Diploma and Middle Years Programs at City Honors School.

-Mother tongue support and how the school communicates with the parents of non-English speakers is also covered by the Buffalo Public Schools Language Policy, listed below.
+Home/personal language support and how the school communicates with the parents of non-English speakers is also covered by the Buffalo Public Schools’ Language Policy, listed below.

 English Language Learners